AG7GN/kenwood/README.md

 ### Notes

-You can optionally supply the serial port used to connect to your radio using the `-p PORT` argument.
+You can optionally supply the serial port used to connect to your radio using the `-p PORT` argument.  __This is used ONLY if `710.sh` cannot contact `710.py` via XML-RPC__.
 For example:

 	710.sh -p /dev/ttyUSB0 set timeout 3